kubernetes-sigs/cluster-api-provider-cloudstack/README.md

     1. `export IMG=localhost:5000/cluster-api-provider-capc`
     2. `make docker-push`

-6. set source image so that CAPC knows where to read the controller/manager image in `config/default/manager_image_patch.yaml`
+6. set source image so that the CAPC deployment manifest files have the right image path in them in `config/default/manager_image_patch.yaml`

 7. generate manifest (if building your own)
     1. `make dev-manifests` this will copy infrastructure-components.yaml, cluster-template.yaml, and metadata.yaml files to `~/.cluster-api/overrides/infrastructure-cloudstack/v0.1.0/`